 Camping, ‘Camp & Cabin,’ or Lodge-based, the only real difference in the experience is where you lay your head at night, as all of our trips are activity-oriented and feature great daily hiking and uniquely Alaskan multi-sport activities.
 For more details, read on, or click on any of the underlined links for more detailed information.

-ALASKA LODGE-BASED TOURS: If you love being active in the Great Outdoors but are just not a camping kind of person, a lodge-based tour is the way to go!
+ALASKA LODGE-BASED TOURS: 9 or 10 days in length (or whatever length you like for private/custom tours).
+If you love being active in the Great Outdoors but are just not a camping kind of person, a lodge-based tour is the way to go!
 Lodge-based tours offer the same great hiking and adventure activities as our other trips: the only real difference is the end-of-the-day accommodations.

 Our lodges, cabins, hotels, and B&B’s are all friendly, welcoming, locally owned places chosen for their scenic locations, proximity to places of interest, friendliness, charm, and value.
 We choose locally owned and operated establishments over chain or cruise ship-owned hotels and lodges in every instance, to give you a more authentic Alaskan experience, and to help support the local economy.
-Depending on their location, most are quite comfortable and feature private baths and showers, while a few are more rustic, with shared facilities.
+Depending on their location, they are quite clean and comfortable, and most feature private baths and showers, while a few are more rustic, with clean, shared facilities.

 “Hey folks, Truly outstanding and unforgettable experience!
 I just wanted to thank you and (the) guides for a wonderful 10-day journey.
 They were the consummate professionals and always saw to the comfort and well being and experience of all participants.
 Am looking forward to my next trip with you folks.
 Thanks again.”